magicauth-io/legacy-magicauth-sdk/API_CONTRACT.md

 ## Overview

 The SDK is a client library for the MagicAuth authentication service.
-It provides passwordless authentication using cryptographic credentials, with optional IP address and User Agent validation for enhanced security.
+It provides password-based authentication with remote credential storage, with optional IP address and User Agent validation for enhanced security.

 **Base URL:** `https://vault.magicauth.ca` (configurable via `API_BASE_URL` export)